Noninvertible Symmetry-Resolved Affleck-Ludwig-Cardy Formula and Entanglement Entropy from the Boundary Tube Algebra: Introduction

-In recent years, it has been realized that 1+1d CFTs often enjoy a zoo of global symmetries which are beyond groups, and are often called non-invertible symmetries or fusion category symmetries \cite{Bhardwaj:2017xup,Chang:2018iay,Thorngren:2019iar, Thorngren:2021yso}.
+In recent years, it has been realized that 1+1d CFTs often enjoy a zoo of global symmetries which are beyond groups, and are often called noninvertible symmetries or fusion category symmetries \cite{Bhardwaj:2017xup,Chang:2018iay,Thorngren:2019iar, Thorngren:2021yso}.
 Among their many applications, global symmetries are useful for organizing operators and states into different multiplets, labeled by irreducible representations of the symmetry algebra.
-Hence, one can further refine the Cardy formula \eqref{eq:Z} and the ALC formula \eqref{eq:ZBB} by computing \emph{symmetry-resolved partition functions} which, for our purposes, involves restricting the trace in Equation \eqref{eq:ZBB} so that it receives contributions only from states within a given representation $\rho$.
+Hence, one can further refine the Cardy formula \eqref{eq:Z}, the ALC formula \eqref{eq:ZBB}, and the entanglement entropy formula \eqref{eq:EEformula} by computing \emph{symmetry-resolved partition functions} which, for our purposes, involves restricting the trace in Equation \eqref{eq:ZBB} so that it receives contributions only from states within a given representation $\rho$.
+Symmetry-resolved entanglement entropies have been measured in experiments \cite{islam2015measuring,Lukin:2019tkq}, which has led to a lot of theoretical interest in the subject.

-In the case of the torus, this has been achieved in \cite{Pal:2020wwd} for ordinary symmetries and in \cite{Lin:2022dhv} for finite non-invertible symmetries.
+In the case of the torus, this has been achieved in \cite{Pal:2020wwd} for ordinary symmetries and in \cite{Lin:2022dhv,Lu:2022ver} for finite noninvertible symmetries.
 In the case of the annulus, the goal is to compute

 where $\mathcal{H}^\rho_{B_1 B_2} \subset \mathcal{H}_{B_1 B_2}$ is the subspace transforming under the fixed representation $\rho$, and $P_{B_1 B_2}^\rho : \mathcal{H}_{B_1 B_2} \rightarrow \mathcal{H}^{\rho}_{B_1 B_2}$ is the operator which projects the full interval Hilbert space $\mathcal{H}_{B_1 B_2}$ onto this $\rho$-sector.